Programming for PCB Production: Overview of Programming Methods in Electronics Manufacturing

 Figure 1: ZIF IC Socket for a QFP-100 Package.

-he first method and possibly the easiest is to get your ICs preprogrammed from either the manufacturer or through the distributor for the parts.
-Both Mouser and Digi-Key offer low-cost programming as an add-on service.
 With the ICs preprogrammed you can skip the programming fee of the assembly house.
 It also removes the need to include a programming connector or footprint in your board design, which enables lower-cost manufacturing and a smaller product.

 This works by placing the IC inside a ZIF (Zero Insertion Force) socket (See Figure 1).
 The ZIF socket is connected to the ICs appropriate programme and support circuitry to make it function.
 The IC is then programmed and repackaged for assembly.

-The downside to preprogramming is if there is a firmware bug or feature change, and you need to push an update mid-production, you are out of luck and would have to reprogram all your ICs.
-If you opted to remove any kind of programming header, then rework would be needed on the PCBs to remove the chips with faulty code.
+If you opt to remove any kind of programming header, then rework will be needed on the PCBs to remove the chips with faulty code.
 This is the least flexible option for programming your assembled circuit boards.
 There is usually a setup fee from the manufacturer or distributor along with a per-unit charge.
 This method works great for programming bootloaders as these seldom change.

 Programming PCBs: Dedicated Headers